ernstlab/LECIF/README.md

 5. [Bedtools](https://bedtools.readthedocs.io/en/latest/content/bedtools-suite.html)
 6. [bigWigToBedGraph](http://hgdownload.soe.ucsc.edu/admin/exe/),  [bedGraphToBigWig](http://hgdownload.soe.ucsc.edu/admin/exe/)

-Below we describe the steps of using LECIF to learn the human-mouse LECIF score.
-Given the large number of genomic regions and functional genomic data sets used here, job arrays are ___highly___ recommended to parallelize almost every step.
+Although not required, given the large number of genomic regions and functional genomic data sets used here, job arrays are ___highly___ recommended to parallelize almost every step.

+### Example files
+- An example input file for Step 2.6 is provided [here](example/splitData_args.txt).
+- Examples of processed files generated at the end of Step 3 are provided as gzipped files [here](example/).
+These were downsampled from the actual processed files and can be directly used as input files to [train.py](source/train.py) to train a neural network in Step 4, which should take ~5 minutes on average.

+All data used to learn the LECIF score is publically available as described in the following steps.

 ### Step 1.
 Find aligning genomic regions